WANdisco/wandisco-documentation/docs/quickstarts/testing/test_hdp_sandbox.md

 The `teragen_output` directory should not be created prior to running this command otherwise it will fail.

 Once complete, check the storage on your target zone for the generated files in the `teragen_output` directory.
-You will see a `_SUCCESS` file alongside the generated files once it is complete.
+You will see a `_SUCCESS` file alongside the generated files.

 ### TeraSort

-Use the `terasort` option to sort (i.e. organize) the generated data in to a replicated path:
+Use the `terasort` option to sort (i.e. organize) the generated data into a replicated path:

 `docker-compose exec -u hdfs sandbox-hdp hadoop jar /usr/hdp/2.6.5.0-292/hadoop-mapreduce/hadoop-mapreduce-examples.jar terasort <input-path> <output-path>`

 _Example_

-To sort the data from the staging directory in to a replicated path, run:
+To sort the data from the staging directory into a replicated path, run:

 `docker-compose exec -u hdfs sandbox-hdp hadoop jar /usr/hdp/2.6.5.0-292/hadoop-mapreduce/hadoop-mapreduce-examples.jar terasort /path/to/replication_rule/teragen_output /path/to/replication_rule/terasort_output`